Spirit55555/midnight-lyrics-bot/README.md

 Command line flag: `-threads`

 Environment variables required:

 - `THREADS_ACCESS_TOKEN`

 ## Other command line flags

-- `-refresh-tokens` - USe to refresh and print new tokens for Threads and Instagram.
+- `-refresh-tokens` - Used to refresh and print new tokens for Threads and Instagram.
 - `-generate-image` - Used to generate the image for the selected (or random) lyric.
 Album and song number can be specified.
 Only useful for testing.
 - `-generate-all-images` - Used to generate all the images needed for the Instagram part of the bot.
 Only useful for testing, as the bot will generate images as needed.
 - `-fake-midnight` - Fake that the time is 00:00.
 Only useful for testing of the special post at midnight.